theotherjimmy/2014-boosterpack/README.md

 ================
 This repo contains the eagle source for a boosterpack designed for the Stellaris/Tiva lm4f/tm4c launchpads.

-TODO
+Features
 ================
 * buck regulator circuit for bat -> vbus of launchpad
-* buck regulator circuit for bat -> 5V servos
 * headers for the launchpad
 * motor driver circuit for driving two motors from battery power
-* headers of power, ground, signal trios
+* headers of power, ground, signal trios for ports B,D,E